 - 08:30 Spain

-For those who enter the session after the 20-minute guided meditation is over, it’s suggested that they begin their personal practice by engaging in the meditation on their own before reciting the mantra.
-See “Practice Resources,” below, for the instructions and guidance needed to do the meditation and recite the mantra.
-It’s recommended that all participants review them in advance of a 24-hour session.
+For those who enter the session before or after a guided meditation, it’s suggested that they begin their personal practice by engaging in the self-guided meditation on their own before joining the mantra recitation or contemplative meditation.
+See “Practice Resources,” below, for the instructions and guidance needed to do the meditation practice and recite the mantra.
+It’s recommended that all participants review them in advance of each 24-hour session.

 Guidelines for Participants